kbiakov/gradle-cleaner-intellij-plugin/README.md

 # gradle-cleaner-intellij-plugin

-Force clear delaying & annoying Gradle tasks.
+Force clear delaying & no longer needed Gradle tasks.

 ## Description
 Plugin for Intellij IDEA which performs simple commands to roughly clear executing Gradle tasks.
-It saves developer time, when you completely sure that result of execution current Gradle work is unnecessary and you don't want to wait while Gradle "safe" stops you tasks.
-Presented plugin solves through force.
+It saves developer time, when you completely sure that result of execution current Gradle work is unnecessary and you do not want to wait while Gradle "safely" stops you tasks.
+Presented plugin solves through force & then clean build garbage.

-## Setup
+## Installation
 Seach & install <b>Gradle Cleaner</b> from Intellij IDEA plugin browser.

 ## Usage